awesome-inc/FontAwesome.Sharp/README.md

 As of version *5.2+* it is easy to reuse the library with other icon fonts (see e.g. [Vector Icons Roundup](https://tagliala.github.io/vectoriconsroundup/) for a comparative list).

-See the `TestWPF` sample application for an example on how to use  [Material Design Icons](https://materialdesignicons.com/) in WPF.
+See the `TestWPF` or the `TestForms` sample application for an example on how to use  [Material Design Icons](https://materialdesignicons.com/).

 The steps to use your own icon font are laid out below with Google's Material Design Icons as an example:

 1. Download the web font, e.g. [Templarian/MaterialDesign-Webfont](https://github.com/Templarian/MaterialDesign-Webfont/releases).
 You will need the `.css` and the `.ttf` files.
+Alternatively use the npm font package [@mdi/font](https://www.npmjs.com/package/@mdi/font)
 2. Generate the font icon enum class using `FontEnumGenerator`

     ```console